Xunnamius/strongbox-switchcrypt/README.md

 - This prototype has only been tested on the Odroid XU3 platform with Ubuntu Trusty kernel as well as the Odroid XU4 platform with Ubuntu Xenial and no energymon support.
 No functionality is guaranteed whatsoever on those systems, and it's hit or miss if StrongBox will even compile, let alone function properly, on non-Odroid systems.
 - If you're going to add a new cipher to the collection, be sure to update `src/ciphers.h` as well as add corresponding source and header files to `cipher/`.
 Also add a new enum entry in `src/constants.h`.
 - While the OpenSSL linkage and the other specialized cipher versions are specifically optimized for ARM NEON/ARMv6-32 CPU features, neither libsodium nor the estream profile ciphers nor freestyle are specially optimized.
 StrongBox is also a single-threaded application.
 On the other hand, dm-crypt has the benefit of ARM NEON/ARMv6-32 hardware optimizations as well as parallelization across CPUs.
+- `--flake-size` must be a power greater than or equal to 64 and, for best performance, should be some power of 2.